edubu2/metis-project3/README.md

 ## Objective

-### Predicting whether an InstaCart customer will purchase an item again in the future using Logistic Regression
+### Predicting whether an Instacart customer will purchase an item again in the future using Logistic Regression

 **By Elliot Wilens, Metis Data Scientist**